Kabuki-Oti/Bloooom/README.md

-# 🌸 Blooom
+# 🌸 Bloooom

-**Blooom** is a cycle-synced fitness and wellness mobile application designed to help people with a uterus train, recover, and live in alignment with their menstrual cycle.
+**Bloooom** is a cycle-synced fitness and wellness mobile application designed to help people with a uterus train, recover, and live in alignment with their menstrual cycle.
-Built *by a woman, for women*, Blooom blends menstrual cycle tracking, workout logging, and cycle-phase education into a single intuitive experience.
+Built *by a woman, for women*, Bloooom blends menstrual cycle tracking, workout logging, and cycle-phase education into a single intuitive experience.

 ---